L0rdj3/L0rdj3/README.md

 - 👋 Hi, I’m @L0rdj3
-- 👀 I’m interested in HTML, CSS and JS
+- 👀 I’m interested in HTML, CSS, PHP, mySQL and Laravel
 - 🌱 I’m currently learning JS
 - 💞️ I’m looking to collaborate on HTML and CSS
 - 📫 How to reach me by mail: L0rdj3@pm.me